ted92/inf3200-tedeschi-enrico/HOW2HANDIN/README.md

 ### Getting new homework assignments

-When we release a new assignment we will simply add it to the [homework github repository](https://github.com/CS171/2015-cs171-homework).
+When we release a new assignment we will simply add it to the [mandatory github repository](https://github.com/uit-inf-3200/mandatory/).

 To get the latest homework assignments and potential updates or corrections to the assignment, run the following.